OUR SEA - OUR SOURCE - OUR FUTURE

 The Ocean Coordination Mechanism ensures region-wide coordination for sustainable ocean governance by distributing responsibilities across three main entities:

-• Steering Group (SG): Composed of representatives from participating countries, the SG provides strategic direction, approves work plans and budgets, and ensures that national priorities are reflected in regional ocean governance efforts.
+Steering Group (SG): Composed of representatives from participating countries, the SG provides strategic direction, approves work plans and budgets, and ensures that national priorities are reflected in regional ocean governance efforts.
 It also reviews and clears regional strategies such as the Strategic Action Programme (SAP).
+In the context of the SGM1.2 meeting, the SG formally adopted the Rules of Procedure (RoP), which is available here for consultation.

 Together, these entities enable the OCM to deliver on its mission to protect marine ecosystems, foster collaboration, and drive blue economy development across the region.